 So even though you’re ready for bed, your brain is still in overdrive because it doesn’t have an on/off button.
 In order to sleep, your brain needs to wind down and veg out.

-Learning how to keep a sleep journal is the best way to shut down your brain so you can sleep.
+Sleep journaling is an awesome relaxation exercise, and learning how to keep a sleep journal is the best way to shut down your brain so you can sleep.

 How to Keep a Sleep Journal for Insomnia Relief

 There’s two ways you can journal to fall asleep.
 You can use journaling to wind down as part of your nighttime ritual for sleep.
 You can also do it once you’re lying awake categorizing your beanie weenies.
 Heck, if your brain is on super overdrive, do both!

 If you’re writing to wind down before bed, make sure you’re in a room with soft, amber light.
 I use a Himalayan salt lamp because it promotes sleep and doesn’t emit blue light.
 It even helps to diffuse sleep inducing essential oils.